 It is important to assess the biomechanics of the lower limb and foot to determine any factors that may predispose you to poor shock absorption or musculature imbalance.

-An in depth analysis is required to assess foot motion with respect to the lower limb, along with assessing range of motion to determine any muscle tightness.
+An in-depth analysis is required to assess foot motion with respect to the lower limb, along with assessing a range of motion to determine any muscle tightness.
 The biomechanical observations can give clues to whether any of the muscles are being overworked or fatigued.